vinmarks/R-Experience-/README.md

-Projects completed for IST 387: Intro to Applied Data Science at Syracuse University
+Projects completed for IST 387: Intro to Applied Data Science and IST 421: Data Visualizations at Syracuse University